A collection is a set of similarly typed objects that are grouped together.

 However, in a collection of type Object, additional processing is done on the elements individually, such as boxing and unboxing or conversions, which affect the performance of the collection.
 Boxing and unboxing typically occur if storing or retrieving a value type in a collection of type Object.

-Generic collections, such as List<T>, and strongly typed nongeneric collections, such as StringCollection, avoid these performance hits if the type of the element is the type that the collection is intended for (for example, storing or retrieving strings from a StringCollection).
+Strongly typed collections, such as StringCollection, avoid these performance hits, if the type of the element is the type that the collection is intended for (for example, storing or retrieving strings from a StringCollection).
 In addition, strongly typed collections automatically perform type validation of each element added to the collection.
-For these reasons, we strongly recommend that you use generic collection classes whenever possible.

-All collections that directly or indirectly implement the ICollection interface or the ICollection<T> generic interface share several features in addition to methods that add, remove, or search elements:
+All collections that directly or indirectly implement the ICollection interface share several features in addition to methods that add, remove, or search elements:

+- Generic collections.
 These are the common variations of data collections, such as hash tables, queues, stacks, dictionaries, and lists.
-Many commonly used collections have nongeneric versions, generic versions, and thread-safe generic versions.

-These are collections with highly specific purposes, usually to handle a specific type of element, such as StringDictionary.
+- Specialized collections.
+These are collections with highly specific purposes, usually to handle a specific type of element, like the StringDictionary.

 Be sure to choose a collection class carefully.
 Because each collection has its own functionality, each also has its own limitations.
 The more specialized a collection is, the more limited it is.
 For tips on choosing a collection, see Selecting a Collection Class.